cce-bigdataintro-1160/CEBD-1160-spring-2019/python.md

 3. Install Docker community edition on your personal computers

 ##### Advanced
-1. Complete Introduction to Python Software Carpentry
+1. Complete [Introduction to Python Software Carpentry](http://swcarpentry.github.io/python-novice-inflammation/).
+You'll need to import the library numpy to do this! ()

 ##### Reach
 1. From your list of python values completed in 1, create a new list for each of the columns in the dataset (i.e. if there are 10 columns/features, extract each feature into its own list, and print them)